Swift and ISO 20022: The impact on payments explained

 Previously, two banks in different countries would have a much harder time getting to the root of a payment issue, as the data they would be referring to would be in an unspecified format.
 However, with the new MX messages, both banks are on the same page, looking at the same fields, with the same set-up, making things much easier.
 This ‘being on the same page’ delivers a number of key benefits that can streamline payments, reduce delays and make payments safer.

-Potential benefits of ISO 2022 explained
+A graphic showing potential benefits of ISO 2022 explained

 According to Mellish, ISO 20022 is unlikely to affect the FX costs of global payments for customers, but may reduce operational costs for banks to handle payments.
 He explains how, in the immediate wake of the Russian invasion, a large number of Russian names were added to Lloyds’ sanction filters, raising the number of hits significantly, because they were part of unstructured messages.
 If both banks were sending ISO-approved messages, these spikes are less likely to happen, as the recipient and sender information is clear for all to see.